Contents

 - Opting for NHS funding

-- Fertility benefits by employers
+- Fertility benefits offered by employers

 Let’s discuss each below:

-Choosing clinics via Amilis
+Choosing Clinics via Amilis

 And here’s how we do it:

-Opting for insurance coverage
+Opting for Insurance Coverage

 Unfortunately, most private healthcare providers in the UK don’t entirely cover the cost of egg freezing.

 But, it is still worth checking with your insurance provider if they will fund the process partially, or cover any of the bloodwork.
-Checking the policy details may also help as many plans have specific criteria for coverage.
+Checking the policy details may also help, as many plans have specific criteria for coverage.

 Opting for NHS funding